Need vet care? We’re open during the holidays!

 In 2022 we completed the first 2 modules: Water for Life and No Time to Waste.

-In the Water for life module we made many changes to the way that we use water, and have reduced our water consumption by an amazing 30%!
-The actions we took to achieve this included:
+Through the Water for life module we reduced our water consumption by an amazing 30%!
+Changes made included:

 Module 2 – No Time to Waste